KTX

 The KTX services now radiate from Seoul Station toward destinations across the nation, competing against SRT services from Suseo station, except Jungbunaeryuk Line which depart from Pangyo station.

 The current maximum operating speed for trains in regular service is 305 km/h, though the infrastructure is designed for 350 km/h.

 The initial rolling stock was based on Alstom's TGV Réseau, and was partly built in Korea.
 The domestically developed HSR-350x, which achieved 352.4 km/h in tests, resulted in a second type of high-speed trains now operated by Korail, the KTX-Sancheon, which entered into commercial service in 2010.

 The next generation experimental electric multiple unit prototype, HEMU-430X, achieved 421.4 km/h in 2013, making South Korea the world's fourth country after Japan, France and China to develop a high-speed train running on conventional rail above 420 km/h.
-It was further developed into commercialised variants, namely KTX-Eum and KTX-Cheongryong, with respective maximum service speeds of 260 km/h and 320 km/h, which entered into KTX services in 2021 and 2024, respectively.
+It was further developed into commercialized variants, namely KTX-Eum and KTX-Cheongryong, with respective maximum service speeds of 260 km/h and 320 km/h, which entered into KTX services in 2021 and 2024, respectively.